aarmobley/mlb_attendance/README.md

 * **Analyzed which stat has the most influence on Attendance numbers
 * **Used wins stat to predict attendnace for the Atlanta Braves
 * * Findings:
-   * Top 3 influences are Wins, Runs Scored, and Slugging Percentage
+   * Top 3 influences for MLB teams are Wins, Runs Scored, and Slugging Percentage

    * Wins are responsible for 51% of variance in attendance for the Atlanta Braves

-   *
+   * Prediction for 2023 season attendnace is 3,449,218

 ## Code and Resources Used